Phoxinus phoxinus: Distribution

-The common minnow is found in northern Eurasia from Ireland in the west and in the east to the Amur drainage and Korea.
-In Great Britain occurs to 58 °N and in Scandinavia and Russia occur up to the northernmost extremities.
-In western Europe the southern limit appears to be the Garonne and the upper Rhone.
-It has been recorded in the drainages of the Volga and the Ural, as well as in Lake Balkhash and the upper Syr-Darya drainage.
-Records elsewhere require confirmation as this species is similar to a number of others.
+Phoxinus phoxinus is indigenous to the river catchments draining into the North Sea and English Channel, from the Rhine system south to Normandy and in Great Britain.
 In Scotland it is regarded as an introduced non native species, and this is probably the case in Ireland.
 Introductions are likely to have occurred elsewhere, including Norway.

 Habitat

 The common minnow is found in a wide variety of environments that have cold, well oxygenated water, often in syntopy with salmonids.
 These include small streams with fast currents, and, in the more northerly parts of its range, large lowland rivers.
 It also lives in still waters as varied as small mountain lakes to large, oligotrophic lakes.
 For spawning, it requires clean gravel areas in well oxygenated flowing water or where waves wash on lake shores.
 It also needs deep pools with low current to overwinter in, and these must have a coarse substrate among which the fish can hide.